Personal Finance

 Use Different Types of Credit

 Your credit score comprises different types of credit, including loans and credit cards.
 Using different types of credit will help you create a diverse credit mix and boost your credit score.
+Credit mix accounts for 10% of your FICO Score, according to myFICO.
 Opening too many credit accounts simultaneously can negatively affect your credit rating since it drops your average credit age.
+The FDIC encourages consumers to think carefully about the types of credit they hold and to pursue a mix of installment loans and revolving credit only when financially prudent.

 Don’t Close Unused Credit Cards